diantahoc/chan-archiver/README.md

 The file browser basically list files thumbnails according to the selected file type.

-#### FoolFuuka threads
+#### Adding archived (dead) threads

 ChanArchiver can load 404'd threads from a FoolFuuka-based archive.
 This is limited to boards that exist on 4chan, that means you cannot archive a thread from some /meta/ board.

-This is useful for downloading all the files inside some thread.
+This is useful in various scenarios, for example downloading all the files inside some thread.

-To add a thread, please use the `add-fuuka` interactive console command.
-The command syntax is: `add-fuuka HOST BOARD ID` where `HOST` is the board host (`archive.foolz.us` for example), `BOARD` is the board letter and `ID` is the thread id.
+Threads can be added using the Watch Jobs web page.

+Currently only FoolFukka JSON API is supported.
-The archive has to support FoolFuuka JSON API.
-An HTML parser might be added in the future, along with a web interface for this feature.
+An HTML parser might be added in the future, along with automatic archive resort when a thread/file is not found (404'ed).

 ### Command Line switches

-NOTICE: The command line switches provide basic and legacy thread adding / board monitoring.
+NOTICE: The command line switches provide basic and legacy thread adding / board monitoring and they will be removed in future releases.
 The preferred way to perform these actions is to the the Web interface.

 By default, ChanArchiver start the http server (listen on port `8787`).
 You can modify it's behavior with the following command line switches: